OBERSON BUYING GUIDE

 Reading: ~10 min

 To choose the right alpine ski, start with your terrain and skiing style.
-This determines your ski type.
-Then fine-tune by width (narrow for groomers, wide for powder), turn radius (short for quick turns, long for sweeping arcs), flex (soft for beginners and the park, stiff for experts), and camber or rocker profile (for edge grip and easy turn initiation, respectively).
+This will determine the type of ski that is right for you.
+Then, narrow it down based on width (narrow for groomed trails, wide for powder), turning radius (short for quick turns, long for wide turns), flex (soft for beginners and park, stiff for experts), and camber or rocker profile (for edge grip and easy turn initiation, respectively).

 STEP 01

-When choosing an alpine ski, start with your terrain and skiing style.
-On-piste skis are designed for groomed runs, all-mountain skis handle varied terrain, freestyle skis are designed for the park, and freeride skis excel in powder and on steep lines.
+To choose alpine skis, start with your terrain and skiing style.
+Piste skis are designed for groomed slopes, all-mountain skis handle varied conditions, freestyle skis are built for the snowpark, and freeride skis excel in powder and on challenging lines.

-On-piste Narrow waist (≤85 mm), stiff construction, strong edge grip Groomers, hard snow, carving
+Track Narrow waist (≤ 85 mm), stiff construction, good edge grip Groomed trails, hard-packed snow, carving turns

-All-mountain Mid waist (85–95 mm), versatile construction, tip rocker Mixed terrain, varied conditions
+All-terrain Intermediate waist (85–95 mm), versatile construction, early rise in tip Mixed terrain, varied conditions

-Freeride Wide waist (90–120 mm), powder float, stable at speed Backcountry, deep snow, steep terrain
+Freeride Wide (90–120 mm) waist, powder float, stable at speed Off-piste, deep snow, steep terrain

-Narrow waist (≤85 mm), stiff construction, strong edge grip
+Narrow waist (≤ 85 mm), stiff construction, good edge grip

 Mixed terrain, varied conditions